-A Place of BeginningsNamed for the artillery that was built to protect the city after the American Revolution, Battery Park is an integral part of New York City’s history.
-The park’s Castle Clinton National Monument, once known as Castle Garden, became the world’s first official immigrant center in 1855 and is an important landmark within Battery Park.
+A Place of BeginningsNamed for the artillery that was built to protect the city after the American Revolution, The Battery is an integral part of New York City’s history.
+The park’s Castle Clinton National Monument, once known as Castle Garden, became the world’s first official immigrant center in 1855 and is an important landmark within The Battery.
 From 1820 to 1892 when Ellis Island opened, millions of newcomers passed through this site and over 100 million Americans can trace their ancestors back to the Castle.

 Address: Southern Manhattan, stretching from State Street to the New York Harbour, New York City, NY

 Note: This information can change without notice.
 Confirm all details directly with the company in question.